alinalihassan/pyLesma/docs/examples.md

 def typedGeneric<T>(a: T, b: T) -> T
 	return a

-# Types can have constraints, and the constraints can be Traits, Classes, Structs or Enums
+# Types can have constraints, and the constraints can be Traits, Classes or Enums
 def complexGeneric<T: AdditionTrait>(a: T, b: T) -> T
 	return a + b
 ```